dillstead/bson/README.md

 ```
 $ make NDEBUG=1 NASAN=1 all
 ```
-The default build build a static parsing library, a dynamic parsing library, a test program, and an example program.
+The default build builds a static parsing library, a dynamic parsing library, a test program, and an example program.

 To run the tests:
 ```